rsmets/personal-site/src/content/blog/trust-layer-agent-economy.md

 For the last year the conversation around agentic commerce has been about plumbing.
 How do agents pay each other? [x402](https://www.x402.org/) resurrected the dormant HTTP 402 status code into a stablecoin payment protocol, won itself a Linux Foundation home, and pulled in basically everyone who matters: Visa, Mastercard, Stripe, Google, AWS, Coinbase, Circle.
 Google's AP2 adopted x402 as its crypto rail rather than competing with it.
 The standards war is effectively over.

+To be honest about where attention went: since both landed around the same time last year, x402 has lived almost entirely in [MCP](/blog/mcp/)'s shadow.
+I get why.
+MCP solved connectivity—how agents reach tools and data—and the ecosystem poured its energy there.
+But x402 solves what commerce actually runs on: autonomous settlement.
+For a micro-payment-oriented agent economy—agents paying fractions of a cent per API call without a human in the loop—I think x402 will prove nearly as noteworthy as MCP did for interoperability.

 So we can now make an agent pay another agent for an API call without a human in the loop.
 Great.
 Here is the question almost nobody is answering: **how does the buyer agent know the seller is any good?**

 That sounds small.
 It is the entire game.